Mamtha3005/addressbook-level4/docs/UserGuide.md

 To view tasks with similar keyword, use the find command.<br>
 Formats: <br>
 -`find KEYWORD [MORE_KEYWORDS]`<br>
-Prints a list of activities that match the keywords.
+Prints a list of activities that match the keywords.<br>
 Example: `find banana milk essay: returns any task description having keywords banana, milk, essay.` <br>
 -`find-tag KEYWORD `<br>
 Prints list of activities with the same tag.<br>